LivaNova Launches SenTiva DUO - GuruFocus.com

 “We’re proud to offer SenTiva DUO to serve patients who were early adopters of VNS Therapy many years ago,” said Damien McDonald, Chief Executive Officer of LivaNova.
 “Over time, all VNS Therapy patients must replace their generators as batteries become depleted.
 Now, our ‘pioneer patients’ will be able to take advantage of the latest technology with SenTiva DUO and experience the full benefits of VNS Therapy, without the need to replace their dual-pin lead.”

-SenTiva DUO received 510(k) clearance from the U.S. Food and Drug Administration and is currently available in the United States.
+LivaNova received approval for its SenTiva DUO premarket approval (PMA) supplement from the U.S. Food and Drug Administration, and the device is currently available in the United States.

 About VNS Therapy for Epilepsy